Louisiana data centers: status, MW, and source links

 Which Louisiana parishes have the most data centers?

-Six parishes host announced or operational data centers: Richland (Meta), Caddo & Bossier (Amazon/STACK, three sites), West Feliciana (Hut 8), Catahoula (Applied Digital), East Baton Rouge (DartPoints), and Orleans (EdgeConnex, Fogo).
+Six parishes host announced or operational data centers: Richland (Meta), Caddo & Bossier (Amazon/STACK, three sites), West Feliciana (Hut 8), Rapides (Applied Digital), East Baton Rouge (DartPoints), and Orleans (EdgeConnex, Fogo).
 Richland alone accounts for ~48% of total committed capital in the state.

 How much new electricity will Louisiana data centers need?